 - Two recommendations from a high school guidance counselor or teacher: The letters should refer to your strengths and give reasons why, in the opinion of the teacher or counselor, that you should be recognized; and

-- Minimum 300-word essay describing your career goals and objectives and how prayer and being a Christian will enhance your future.
-This essay should also share how you will use principles that you have learned at your church, in your career and future.
+- An essay limited to 500 words describing your career goals and objectives and how prayer and being a Christian will enhance your future.
+This essay should also share how you will use principles that you have learned at your church in your career and future.
+Essays above the 500-word limit will automatically be disqualified.

 Please note that financial need is not a criterion for this scholarship and this application is open to the community.